Courtney Birchard-Kessel: Coaching career

 Birchard-Kessel served as the head coach at Havergal College in Toronto and also as an assistant in the Oakville Hornets organization.

 On July 31, 2018, the Toronto Furies signed Birchard-Kessel as their new head coach for the 2018–19 CWHL season.
 During the same season, she made her coaching debut with Hockey Canada as an assistant coach to the Canadian women's national under-18 ice hockey team, which won gold at the 2019 IIHF U18 Women's World Championship.

 Following the dissolution of the Toronto Furies as part of the collapse of the Canadian Women's Hockey League in the spring of 2019, Birchard-Kessel joined the Princeton Tigers women's ice hockey program in the ECAC Hockey conference as an assistant coach.
 She held the role for four seasons, through the 2022–23 season.

 She was head coach of the Canadian women's national U18 team for the 2022–23 and, with Birchard-Kessel at the helm, Canada claimed gold at the 2023 IIHF U18 Women's World Championship.

 In May 2023, she assumed the associate head coach position with the Boston University Terriers women's ice hockey program of Boston University in the Hockey East conference.

 In September 2023, she was named the inaugural head coach of PWHL Boston of the PWHL.
 Kessel led the team to a 17-10-8-19 record across two seasons, including the Walter Cup Finals in the inaugural season.

 On June 23, 2025, Princeton University Athletics announced Kessel as the women’s ice hockey head coach.
-She previously served as an assistant coach for the Tigers for four seasons under Cara Morey, who relinquished her role to become the inaugural general manager of PWHL Vancouver.
+She previously served as an assistant coach for the Tigers for four seasons under Cara Morey, who relinquished her role to become the inaugural general manager of the Vancouver Goldeneyes.